-A total of 30 credit hours is required, of which 15 must be didactic hours in vision science or in approved substitutes.
-Students holding the O.D. degree, or enrolled in the O.D. program, may apply up to 4 credit hours to this requirement of 15 didactic credit hours.
+A total of 30 credit hours is required, of which 15 credit hours must be didactic hours in vision science or approved substitutes.
+Students concurrently enrolled in the O.D. and MS program, may accelerate progress by receiving up to 4 graduate credit hours to this requirement of 15 didactic credit hours.

-Thesis Requirements
+Research Requirements